10 Sustainable Living Ideas for Busy City Dwellers (& Convenience Addicts)

 Greenies are taking over the world, it’ll mean more business for them.

-Whether you clean your own home or have some else do it for you, these home spring cleaning tips will ensure your digs are the kind of clean you almost wish your in-laws would drop by unexpectedly.
+Whether you clean your own home or have someone else do it for you, these home spring cleaning tips will ensure your digs are the kind of clean you almost wish your in-laws would drop by unexpectedly.

-6. Say Hell No to Fast Fashion (And Yes to Timeless Classics)
+25. Say Hell No to Fast Fashion (And Yes to Timeless Classics)

 Fast fashion is a huge problem.
-The apparel industry’s impact on the environment is alarming to say the least.
+The apparel industry’s impact on the environment is alarming, to say the least.
 In the past, we’d have two fashion seasons per year.
 Now, we have as many as 50-100 microseasons annually.

 According to a recent report, the textile industry emits more greenhouse gas emissions than international shipping and aviation combined.
 It also generates an enormous amount of waste, while at the same time consuming a gluttonous amount of water and resources.